 Electric Motor Chipper vs. Engine Powered Chippers

-Most common types of powered chippers are either through internal combustion engines (gas or Diesel) or electric powered.
-Electric powered chippers are normally small chippers with chipping capacity up to 1.5 inches approximately that are powered through the standard rated power capacity for home use.
-Normally, these electric chippers are 110V and can handle an amp rating up to 14A (please consult with a certified electrician before connecting such a machine on your house outlet).
+The most common types of powered chippers are either through internal combustion engines (gas or Diesel) or electric powered.
+Electric powered chippers are normally small chippers with a chipping capacity up to 1.5 inches approximately that are powered through the standard rated power capacity for home use.
+Normally, these electric chippers are 110V and can handle an amp rating up to 14A (please consult with a certified electrician before connecting such a machine to your house outlet).
 Some industrial chippers are electrically powered when operated indoors for industrial purposes and usually have big engines (30+ electric horsepower).

 Chippers powered by internal combustion engines are the most common type of chippers and range from 1 inch up to whole tree chippers (in excess of 2 feet in diameter).
 Gas engines are more common in residential and commercial applications up to 37HP.
 Higher than that and diesel power sources will be more common than gas.